 The first thing you want to learn, when jibbing on a snowboard is a 50-50.
 A 50-50 refers to the position your snowboard is having when sliding down the box.
 During a 50-50 your board is parallel to the obstacle you are riding.
 Start off by drawing a square into the snow that looks like a box, and try sliding over it with your base flat on the snow.
 It is exactly that feeling that you will have to copy when riding your first box.
 Find an easy box to start with.
 It should be a relatively wide box, close to the ground, flat, and with a ride on so you won’t have to jump onto it.
 When riding the box, try to keep your body weight over the board at all times so your base stays flat on the box.
 Challenge yourself by bringing your 50-50s to longer or narrower boxes, and try not to catch an edge!
 Practice is the recipe for success here.
 Once you feel comfortable with various obstacles, it is time for the next step!

 A boardslide on a snowboard is probably one of the most versatile tricks you can do.
+There are two main types of boardslides to explore: the frontside boardslide, where your chest faces the obstacle, and the backside boardslide, where your back faces the obstacle.
+Each offers unique challenges and opportunities for style, so practicing both is key to mastering this trick.
 There are so many different forms of board slides that I can promise you that you won’t get bored with them very soon.
 When boardsliding, your board should be perpendicular to the obstacle.
 You can start by riding onto the box in a 50-50 position and shuffle into a boardslide position.
+To maintain stability during a boardslide, focus on counter-rotation.
+Begin by rotating your upper body toward the boardslide position as your board slides into alignment.
+Then, counter-rotate your arms and shoulders back parallel to the obstacle to stay balanced.
+Keep your weight centered over the board to prevent slipping out, and always look toward the end of the feature to maintain control.
 The most important body movement when boardsliding on a snowboard is counter-rotation.
 Counter-rotation means that your arms and your board rotate in opposite directions during the boardslide.
 You initiate the movement by rotating your arms into the position of the boardslide.
 Once you slide your board into the boardslide position, rotate your arms back into a parallel position to the obstacle.
 Like that, it will be easier for you to keep the balance.
 When doing a backside boardslide, the body weight should be right over the center of your bindings.
 There are different forms of boardslides where your center of gravity will be on a different part of the board (for example, tailslide = weight over the tail, noseslide = weight over the nose, …).
 Like I said, there are literally one million options.

 This is why I decided to add a little extra trick to try out at the end of this trick tip.
 A trick that combines our trick tip on how to rotate on a snowboard with this week’s trick tip on jibbing.
 By adding a rotation to the end of your 50-50, you will be able to up your 50-50 game and add a bit of difficulty whenever you feel like it.
 Use counter-rotation to initiate the backside 180 off the obstacle.
 The only difference to rotating on a jump is that you can’t use your edges when jumping off a box or rail.
 The momentum you have to create for the rotation has to come only from a combination of popping off the box and counter-rotation of your arms.